-Massachusetts's disability rights law requires public accommodations to allow those who are blind, deaf, or otherwise have a physical disability to be accompanied by a "dog guide."
+Massachusetts's disability rights law requires public accommodations to allow people who are blind, deaf, or otherwise have a physical disability to be accompanied by a "dog guide."
 The law doesn't explain what a dog guide is or what tasks it must be capable of.
-Under the ADA, however, a service animal is defined as a dog that has been individually trained to perform tasks or do work for the benefit of a person with a disability.
-The tasks or work the animal does must be directly related to the person's disability.
-(In some cases, a miniature horse may also qualify as a service animal under the ADA.)

 Examples of service animals that must be allowed into public accommodations under the ADA include:

-Under the ADA, the definition of public accommodations is very broad.
+Under the ADA, the definition of public accommodations is expansive.
 It includes:

 The Massachusetts definition of public accommodation is similarly broad.
-Many categories of establishments are listed, as well as any place that is open to, and accepts or solicits the patronage of the public.
+Many categories of establishments are listed, as well as any place that's open to and accepts or solicits the patronage of the public.
 The law also includes public conveyances like buses and taxis.

-Under the ADA, when you bring your service animal to a public accommodation may not ask you questions about your disability or demand to see certification, identification, or other proof of your animal's training or status.
-If it is not apparent what your service animal does, the establishment may ask you only whether it is a service animal and what tasks it performs for you.
+Under the ADA, when you bring your service animal to a public accommodation, you can't be questioned about your disability or required to show certification, identification, or other proof of your animal's training or status.
+If it isn't apparent what your service animal does, the establishment can ask you only whether it's a service animal and what tasks it performs for you.

-The ADA and Massachusetts law prohibit public accommodations from charging a special admission fee or requiring you to pay any other extra cost to have your service animal with you.
-However, you may have to pay for any damage your animal causes.
+The ADA and Massachusetts law both prohibit public accommodations from charging a special admission fee or requiring you to pay any other extra cost to have your service animal with you.
+But you'll probably have to pay for any damage your animal causes.

-Under the ADA, your service animal can be excluded from a public accommodation if it poses a direct threat to health and safety.
-For example, a facility can kick the dog out if your dog is aggressively barking and snapping at other customers, the facility can kick the dog out).
-Your animal may also be excluded if it is not housebroken, or if it is out of control and you are unable or unwilling to effectively control it.
+The ADA also allows for your service animal to be excluded from a public place if it poses a direct threat to health and safety.
+For example, a facility can kick the dog out if your dog is aggressively barking and snapping at other customers.
+Your animal can also be excluded if it's not housebroken or it's out of control, and you're unable to effectively control it.

 In Massachusetts, the housing discrimination law specifically references only dog guides used by people who are blind or deaf.
 However, the law also requires landlords and other housing entities to make reasonable accommodations that allow people with disabilities an equal opportunity to use and enjoy a dwelling, including public and common spaces.
-This could include allowing emotional support animals.
+This could include accommodating your emotional support animal.

-And pursuant to the federal Fair Housing Act, housing facilities must allow "assistance animals," which includes both service dogs and emotional support animals, if necessary for a person with a disability to have an equal opportunity to use and enjoy the home.
-To fall under this provision, you must have a disability and you must have a disability-related need for the animal.
-In other words, the animal must work, perform tasks or services, or alleviate the emotional effects of your disability in order to qualify.
-(For more information, see the Department of Housing and Urban Development's guidance on service animals.)
+But either way, under the FHA, housing facilities must allow "assistance animals," which includes both service dogs and ESAs, if having the animal is necessary for a person with a disability to have an equal opportunity to use and enjoy the home.
+To fall under this provision, you must have a disability and a disability-related need for the animal.
+To qualify, the animal must simply alleviate the emotional effects of your disability.